-The new TLB and revolving loan facilities are guaranteed by our existing and subsequently acquired or organized whollyowned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
+The term loan and revolving loan facilities are guaranteed by our existing and subsequently acquired or organized wholly-owned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
 The credit facilities contain certain covenants that limit our ability above certain permitted amounts to incur additional indebtedness, make certain acquisitions, pay dividends and repurchase shares.
 The term loan facility does not have financial covenants and the revolving loan facility is subject to a springing total net leverage ratio financial covenant, subject to certain step downs, if our borrowings under the revolving loan facility exceed \$12.5 million.
 We are also subject to certain other non-financial covenants.
 Our failure to comply with the terms of these covenants may adversely affect our operations and could permit lenders to accelerate the maturity of the debt and to foreclose upon any collateral securing the debt.
-We expect to be compliant with all loan covenants in future periods.
+At June 30, 2019, we were compliant with all loan covenants under the credit agreement and we expect to be compliant with all loan covenants in future periods.

-The \$20.0 million revolving loan facility is still available to use for working capital needs and other general corporate purposes following the refinancing.
+The \$20.0 million revolving loan facility remained available to use for working capital needs and other general corporate purposes following the refinancing.
 The amount, interest rate (LIBOR plus 3.75%) and maturity of the revolving loan facility remain unchanged as a result of the refinancing.
 No scheduled principal payments are required on amounts drawn on the revolving loan facility until the maturity date of that facility in October 2020.
 Any borrowings under the revolving loan facility may be repaid and reborrowed.

-As additional contingent consideration for the purchase of Cogent in April 2015, we agreed to pay to the selling unitholders \$18.9 million in cash and issue 334,048 shares of our common stock in the future if the Earnout is achieved.
-Pursuant to the terms of the purchase agreement, the cash payment and the issuance of common shares would occur if our secondary fund placement business achieved a revenue target of \$80.0 million during either the two-year period ending on the second anniversary of the closing (March 31, 2017) or the two year period ending on the fourth anniversary of the closing (March 31, 2017).
+As additional contingent consideration for the purchase of Cogent in April 2015, we agreed to pay to the selling unitholders \$18.9 million in cash and issue 334,048 shares of our common stock if the Earnout was achieved.
+Pursuant to the terms of the purchase agreement, the cash payment and the issuance of common shares would occur if our secondary fund placement business achieved a revenue target of \$80.0 million during either the two-year period ending on the second anniversary of the closing (March 31, 2017) or the two year period ending on the fourth anniversary of the closing (March 31, 2019).
 For the two-year period ended March 31, 2017, the revenue generated by our secondary fund placement business was slightly less than revenue target required to achieve the Earnout during the first two-year period.
-The revenue target was achieved for the two-year period ended March 31, 2019, and the contingent consideration was paid on April 30, 2019.
+The revenue target was achieved for the two-year period ended March 31, 2019, and the contingent consideration was paid and the shares were issued in April 2019.